Learn how drinking less alcohol can help you sleep and feel better.

 What are other benefits of drinking less?

-Researchers have studied people who take part in alcohol-free campaigns such as Dry January (when people resolve to give up alcohol for all of January) to see how drinking less affects their health.
-For example, a 2019 University of Sussex study found that Dry January participants’ health improved in a number of ways:
+Researchers have studied people who take part in alcohol-free campaigns such as Canadian Cancer Society’s Dry February when people resolve to give up alcohol for the whole month to see how drinking less affects their health.
+Some practice Dry January and/or Sober October.

 How can drinking less help me sleep better?

 Studies have found that stopping drinking gives you more energy.
 That’s partly because drinking alcohol makes it harder to get a good night’s sleep.
 Alcohol reduces the amount of deep sleep you get, which can make you tired the next day.

 Drinking can also make you need to go to the toilet more often during the night, which interrupts your sleep and makes you dehydrated.
 This could make you wake up feeling thirsty.
 Drinking can also make you snore more, and more loudly.

 More alcohol-free days can help you sleep better more often, leading to more energy and other health benefits.